setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/index.md

 directly incompatible.
 The boundary between "Node.js backend" (prohibited) and "Angular SSR Node.js runtime" (in use) has not been defined or documented.
 A clarifying decision is needed.

-### R-04 — Pure JS preference contradicts Angular TypeScript mandate
+### R-04 — Pure JS preference contradicts an Angular TypeScript mandate

 **Documents**: `index.md` (section 7.2), `adr-0030-framework-agnostic-fe-development.md`

-`index.md` section 7.2 states "Prefer Pure JS to TypeScript".
+`index.md` section 7.2 states, "Prefer Pure JS to TypeScript".
 Angular (the chosen frontend framework in the same `index.md` Front end section and throughout ADR-0030) requires TypeScript and all code examples in ADR-0030 are written in TypeScript.
 The preference and the chosen framework are mutually exclusive.
 The decision in `index.md` section 7.2 should either be updated to reflect actual TypeScript usage or the boundary of when Pure JS is preferred should be